14all-agency/shopify-llms-txt-directory/https-thetableclothstore-com.md

   - [108 Square](https://thetableclothstore.com/products/mahwah-metallic-marbleized-tablecloth-white?variant=46418439897313)
     Availability: Available
     Price: $166.99 USD
-- [Mahwah Metallic Marbleized - Tablecloth - Aqua - The Tablecloth Store](https://thetableclothstore.com/products/mahwah-metallic-marbleized-tablecloth-aqua): Fabric: Width: 54" Fabric Content: 100% Polyester Description - The Tablecloth Store
+- [Mahwah Metallic Marbleized - Custom Tablecloths](https://thetableclothstore.com/products/mahwah-metallic-marbleized-tablecloth-aqua): Fabric: Width: 54" Fabric Content: 100% Polyester This tablecloth comes in many more beautiful colors Sample: We offer a sample option so you can have a life view and feel before confirming your order Perfect Tablecloth for Wedding, Party, Banquet, Event, Dining Table, Baby Shower, Bridal Even Etc. Custom: Our orders are sewn custom as per request of order.
+All custom sizes and options are available. ( Custom size tablecloths, Napkin Sets, Table Runners, Place Mats Etc.) Easy Care: Machine Washable, Tumble Dry on Low, Use Cool Iron if Needed Sewing: All seams are sewn with 5-thread overlock serge's for long-lasting durability.
+Edges are sewn with a fine rolled hem.
+The fabric that exceeds the width will have a top stitch seam. if it is a tablecloth that can be used on both sides then will be a reversible seam
-  Updated: 2025-10-28T15:26:59Z
+  Updated: 2025-10-28T16:34:25Z
   Vendor: Fabrics Star
   Product Type: Jacquard Fabric
   Availability: Available